Benhabiles-projects/MalariaNet/README.md

 > * Code in "MalariaDiagnosisAssistance.ipynb" must be run cell by cell to generate required data for performing intermediate steps.
 > * The directory "malaria_data/" includes two samples of tests "dataset_1" and "dataset_2".
 The code "MalariaDiagnosisAssistance.ipynb" is setup to run by default on "dataset_2/test".
 To run it on "dataset_1/test", just replace in each cell the "dataset_2" word by "dataset_1"
 > * Each cell will permit to generate a set of images and save it into a specific directory in "test/".
 The tree structure of this directory and "malaria_data/" must be respected.
 For example, the cell "###Parasite Segmentation: binary mask generation###" will save a set of images corresponding to binary masks into a folder named "predict".
 For this reason an empty folder named predict must be created manually inside "test/".
-> * Google Colab plateform with Tensorflow 1.15.0 (read **Requirements.txt** file for more details) my be exploited to run the code.
+> * Google Colab plateform with Tensorflow 1.15.0 (read **Requirements.txt** file for more details) could be exploited to run the code.
 In this case "malaria_data/" directory must be uploaded into the Google Colab session.

 # Datasets
 The framework has been tested on 6 public datasets (dataset_1 to dataset_6).
 Details and references of these datasets are provided in Table 1 of the article referenced below.
 The samples provided in this repositroy namley "dataset_1/test" and "dataset_2/test" correspond to a small part of dataset_1 and dataset_2 referenced in the article.